 Here we discuss about instrumentation related to industrial process safety.
-Instrumentation safety may be broadly divided into two categories: how instruments themselves may pose a safety hazard (electrical signals possibly igniting hazardous atmospheres), and how instruments and control systems may be configured to detect unsafe process conditions and automatically shut an unsafe process down.
+Instrumentation safety may be broadly divided into two categories: how instruments themselves may pose a safety hazard (electrical signals possibly igniting hazardous atmospheres), and how Process Safety and Instrumentation and control systems may be configured to detect unsafe process conditions and automatically shut an unsafe process down.

 In either case, the intent of this article is to help define and teach how to mitigate hazards encountered in certain instrumented processes.
 I purposely use the word “mitigate” rather than “eliminate” because the complete elimination of all risk is an impossibility.
 Despite our best efforts and intentions, no one can absolutely eliminate all dangers from industrial processes.